 Pretty self explanatory.

-The best way to understand carat weight as it relates to “size” via the web is to view these various carat weights against a standard of measurement so first we'll take a look on a ladies hand, size 5 1/2 US standard.
-The diamonds are the relatives sizes ranging from a 1/2ct up to 2 1/2ct.
+The best way to understand carat weight as it relates to “size” via the web is to view carat weights against a standard of measurement.
+For this example, we will use a ladies hand, size 5 1/2 alongside diamonds ranging from 0.50cts to 2.50cts.

 1 1 /4ct

-Here are the same diamonds alongside of each other and with a dime in the picture to give you another perspective of their relative size.
+Here are the same diamonds alongside each other, with a dime in the picture to give you another view of their relative size.